songster-sa/aws-developer-associate-notes/readme.md

 - enable "active-tracing" to support xray and send incoming requests and traces to xray

 ## VPC- virtual private cloud
-- region locked - subnets are per AZ
+- region locked - subnets are per AZ (many SN in 1AZ, but not vice versa)
 - like a VPN for your account
 - private subnet id
 - security group id and network ACL